-If you have been arrested in Prescott, Camp Verde, or any other city/town in Yavapai County, your case will likely end up in the Yavapai Superior Court.
-The Yavapai County Superior Court has original jurisdiction over felony offenses but can prosecute misdemeanors as well.
+If you have been arrested in Prescott, Camp Verde, or any other city or town in Yavapai County, then your case will likely end up in the Yavapai Superior Court.
+The Yavapai County Superior Court has original authority over felony offenses, but can prosecute misdemeanors, too.

 Going to court can feel stressful, and it’s more uncomfortable if you don’t know what to expect.
-If you’re involved with the court system in Yavapai County, here’s what you want to consider, so you can attend your court date with confidence.
+If you are involved with the court system in Yavapai County, here are some things you will want to consider, so you can attend your court date with more confidence.

 The Yavapai Superior Court has two locations which are located at: